Schweitzer-Engineering-Laboratories/fixedpoint/docs/source/slicing.rst

 ..  currentmodule:: fixedpoint

-Sometimes you want to access only certain bits of a `FixedPoint` number.
-The square brackets operator (see :meth:`.FixedPoint.__getitem__`) makes this very simple.
+Sometimes you want to access only certain bits of a :class:`FixedPoint` number.
+The :attr:`.FixedPoint.bits` attribute returns a :class:`FixedPointBits` object, which is an :class:`int` that support square bracket access.

 *******************************************************************************
 Bit Random Access
 *******************************************************************************

-One or more contiguous bits in the `FixedPoint` number can be accessed with an :class:`int` or :class:`slice` key.
+One or more contiguous bits in the :class:`FixedPointBits` can be accessed with an :class:`int` or :class:`slice` key.

 ..  _single_bit_slice: